PelleGroot/bucketlist/README.md

 You will be logging in through facebook.
 This is so you can share your bucketlist with your friends.
 Your friends can than opt-in on your items on the bucketlist, so you can do these activities together.

 ## Problem statement
-Life is amazing but you have to live it and not be stuck in a rut (N: "sleur").
+Life is amazing but you have to live it and not be stuck in a rut (NL: "sleur").
 To help keep life interesting, people make a bucketlist but this list is often forgotten or not completed.

 __*Not anymore*__